news

 WHY THE WILLOW

-Also this January, the third book of poetry by Hollace M. Metzger was released, entitled Why the WilloW – dedicated to Chris Cuzme, Laurent Plazannet and France.
+Also this January, the third book of poetry by Hollace M. Metzger was released, entitled Why the WilloW.
 It documents poetic thoughts through the course of a year in seasons, changes in the environment and personally, in the Author’s life.
 Similar to Transcriptions of Time and all her art, the passing of time holds great significance – memories pushed into the background, resurfacing, translucent recollections, movement surrounding the observer and the movements she makes in response to this.
 As Transcriptions follows the Author’s journey from New York City to Dublin, across Europe and into Parisian life over the course of three years, Why the Willow extends through one year and within one country, France.
 As when a person stops to notice the growth of a tree, new qualities of life become apparent, as does the poetry written in response to it.

 The photographs within this volume are not so much focused on remembering totality of place as those in Transcriptions, but rather those places’ details, what one sees when he/she is ‘reflecting’ and how what was viewed before can now be seen differently.